 - Use gorgeous photos – This probably seems obvious, but what most people don’t understand is what makes something gorgeous and inspiring.
 Check out the 45 most powerful images from 2011 for some inspiration!

 - Use standard image formats – As you can see, there are dozens of ways you can format an image…

-But the most common image types you should use are .jpg, .gif and .png.
-These formats are easy to display on any device…thus lowering the barrier of viewing and sharing.
+You should use the most common image types: .jpg, .gif and .png.
+These formats are easily displayed on any device…thus lowering the barrier of viewing and sharing.

 Tactic #4 – Optimize alt tag and title text of images

-While I mentioned above that you need to add keywords to your alt text and image title, I want to go into a little detail right now about the topic and introduce you to a wonderful WordPress plugin.
+I mentioned above that you need to add keywords to your alt text and image title.
+Now, I want to go into more detail about the topic and introduce you to a wonderful WordPress plugin.

-The plugin is called SEO-Friendly Images and can do a number of very powerful things for you:
+The plugin is called SEO-Friendly Images, and it can do a number of very powerful things for you: